Report

 Summary

-To help Californians and policymakers gain a better understanding of what the public thinks about education and school vouchers, PACE conducted a poll of more than 1,400 adult Californians (including an oversample of more than 500 African Americans, Hispanics, and Asians).
+To help Californians and policymakers gain a better understanding of what the public thinks about education and school vouchers, Policy Analysis for California Educaiton (PACE) conducted a poll of more than 1,400 adult Californians (including an oversample of more than 500 African Americans, Hispanics, and Asians).

-The poll provides a comprehensive snapshot of public opinion that can help voters, parents, taxpayers, educators, and policymakers understand more about potential new directions for improving education.
-Conducted for PACE by Penn & Schoen Associates from September 4 to 18, the poll attempts to understand the landscape for change in education policy among the general public.
+This report provides a comprehensive snapshot of public opinion that can help voters, parents, taxpayers, educators, and policymakers understand more about potential new directions for improving education.
+Conducted for PACE by Penn & Schoen Associates (now PBS Insights) from September 4 to 18, 1993 the poll attempts to understand the landscape for change in education policy among the general public.
 PACE explored what Californians want in their schools; their readiness to change and willingness to move in new directions; and underlying attitudes toward education and vouchers that could affect future policy decisions.

 The poll examines: